matiasvlevi/Cells/README.md

 ## Use your rules

-Write the rule in the input element at the top of the page and click `Run`
+Write the rule in the input element at the top of the page and click `Run`.
+You can find the compiled version of your rules in the browser's console, the compiled version allows for more customization.